Handcrafts

 1. NO LATE ENTRIES ACCEPTED

-2. Exhibits to be handed in to the Handcraft Pavilion no later than 12NOON Saturday 11th March.
+2. Exhibits to be handed in to the Handcraft Pavilion no later than 12NOON Saturday 9 March 2024.
 Judging will take place from 1pm Saturday.
-Exhibits can be collected between 4pm-4.30pm on Sunday (Show Day). *NOTE: The handcraft Pavilion will close at 3.30pm on Sunday (Show Day) to allow for pack up and dismantling of exhibits.
+Exhibits can be collected between 3pm-3.30pm on Sunday (Show Day). *NOTE: The handcraft Pavilion will close at 2.45pm on Sunday (Show Day) to allow for pack up and dismantling of exhibits.

 3. Accepted entries are subject to the rules and regulations for all sections, as well as these additional conditions;